wcandillon/swagger-js-codegen/README.md

 ### CLI
 `npx swagger2js generate {swaggerUrl} --type javascript > api.js`

-Be sure to specify absolute swagger url to swagger.json.
+`SwaggerUrl` should be absolute url.
 Resulting class can be retrieved on stdout.

 ```
 -t, --type